 - Or you can grill the sausages over low heat for 7-10 minutes.
 (Make sure to coat the sausage well with oil before placing on the grill and turn slowly to avoid ripping the casing.

 - Use the basic sausage recipe and change the spices for a variety of vegan sausages.

-- Make soy free sausages by reducing the water to 1/2 cup and replacing the TVP with a can or rinsed and drained white beans.
+- Make soy free sausages by reducing the water to 1/2 cup and replacing the TVP with a can of rinsed and drained white beans.
 Mash up the beans with a fork while they are cooking and follow the same recipe way.

-- Coat the sausages in oil so they don't stick and keep in an air tight container in the fridge for up to 3 days until ready to cook.
+- Coat the sausages in oil so they don't stick and keep in an airtight container in the fridge for up to 3 days until ready to cook.

-- When cooking, make sure to heat on medium low and use enough oil so they do not stick to the pan or grill.
+- When cooking, make sure to heat on medium-low and use enough oil so they do not stick to the pan or grill.

 - You can use either brown or white rice paper wrappers.
 The brown rice ones are slightly thicker and hold together a little bit better.

 - The brown rice wrappers need to soak slightly longer than traditional white spring roll wrappers.

 - Replace 1/4 cup of the water with beer when making beer brats if desired.
 It makes a more authentic flavor, but they taste good with or without the beer.